eoscanada/eosc/docs/content/en/global-settings/global-flags.md

 ---
-title: Basic Usage
+title: Global Flags
-linktitle: Basic Usage
+linktitle: Global Flags
 description: Hugo's CLI is fully featured but simple to use, even for those who have very limited experience working from the command line.
 date: 2017-02-01
 publishdate: 2017-02-01